visioncortex/ShapeSense/README.md

 For the bottom subregion, the pixels right outside the bottom boundary are mostly red (Texture), therefore this subregion is classified as Texture and filled with Texture elements.

 For the top subregion, the pixels outside the left, top, and right sides of the boundary are considered.
-Most of those pixels are background (Blank), so this subregion is classified as Blank.
+All of those pixels are background (Blank), so this subregion is classified as Blank.

 After filling, the shape of the ellipse is completed, as follows: